Vijayadashami: Northern India

-In most of northern and western India, Dasha-Hara (literally, "ten days") is celebrated in honour of Lord Rama.
-Thousands of drama-dance-music plays based on the Ramayana and Ramcharitmanas (Ramlila) are performed at outdoor fairs across the land and in temporarily built staging grounds featuring effigies of the demons Ravana, Kumbhakarna and Meghanada.
-The effigies are burnt on bonfires in the evening of Vijayadashami or Dussehra.
-While Dussehra is observed on the same day across India, the festivities leading to it vary.
-In many places, the "Rama Lila" or the brief version of the story of Rama, Sita and Lakshmana, is enacted over the 9 days leading up to the festival.
+In most of Northern India, Vijayadashami is celebrated in honour of Lord Rama.
+In many places, the Ramlila, a dramatic performance on story of Rama is enacted over the 9 days leading up to the festival.
+The performance is inspired from the Ramcharitmanas, a Hindu text written by Tulsidas.
+Effigies of the demons Ravana, Kumbhakarna and Meghnath are also created and burnt on bonfires in the evening.
 In other cities, such as Varanasi, the entire story is freely acted out by performance-artists before the public every evening for a month.

 The performance arts tradition during the Dussehra festival was inscribed by UNESCO (United Nations Educational, Scientific and Cultural Organization) as one of the "Intangible Cultural Heritage of Humanity" in 2008.
-The festivities, states UNESCO, include songs, narration, recital and dialogue based on the Hindu text Ramacharitmanas by Tulsidas.
-It is celebrated across northern India for Dussehra, but particularly in historically important Hindu cities of Ayodhya, Varanasi, Vrindavan, Almora, Satna and Madhubani.
+It is celebrated across Northern India for Dussehra, but particularly in historically important Hindu cities of Ayodhya, Varanasi, Vrindavan, Almora, Satna and Madhubani.
 The festival and dramatic enactment of the virtues versus vices filled story is organised by communities in hundreds of small villages and towns, attracting a mix of audiences from different social, gender and economic backgrounds.
 In many parts of India, the audience and villagers join in and participate spontaneously, helping the artists, others helping with stage setup, make-up, effigies, and lights.
-These arts come to a close on the night of Dussehra, when the victory of Rama is celebrated by burning the effigies of evil Ravan and his colleagues.
+These arts come to a close on the night of Dussehra, when the victory of Rama is celebrated by burning the effigies of the evil Ravana and his allies.

 Himachal Pradesh

 Kullu Dussehra is celebrated in the Kullu valley of Himachal Pradesh and is regionally notable for its large fair and parade witnessed by an estimated half a million people.
-The festival is a symbol of victory of good over evil by Raghu Nath, and is celebrated like elsewhere in the Indian subcontinent with a procession.
+The festival is a symbol of victory of good over evil by Raghunath, and is celebrated like elsewhere in the Indian subcontinent with a procession.
 The special feature of the Kullu Dussehra procession is the arrival of floats containing deities from different parts of the nearby regions and their journey to Kullu.